pak-center/operquiz/README.md

 | Percentage SUMMARY | ########## | Completed |
 | Batch play | ##### | In progress |
 | PSEUDO-RANDOM ORDER OF QUESTIONS | # | In Progress |
-## TODO
-* (BATCH MODE IS NOT FULLY IMPLEMENTED YET!)
-* VER-3 IMPLEMENT PSEUDO-RANDOM ORDER OF QUESTIONS DISPLAY
 ## Run the Project
 * First we need to compile it using default JCL for Enterprise COBOL
 * Then we check compile results and correct warnings or errors if exists or just send them here to the author (to fix the code)